mu-majid/Microservices-Nodejs-React/GitTix/README.md

   - `getInitialProps` executed on server: 1.
 Hard Refresh, 2.Clicking link from different domain, 3.Typing URL in address bar.
   - `getInitialProps` executed in browser: navigating to other page in same app.
   - This means when we make a request inside getInitialProps we must pay attention to whether it will be executed on server /client
+  - Remember, GetInitialsProps arguments are different when used with PageComponent and a CustomApp Component